singlebrook/drupal_streamline/readme.md

   - run `$ bundle install` once from the project root to download guard, sass, and livereload
   - The drupal_streamline_dev module must be enabled for LiveReload

 To start theming, start guard with `$ bundle exec guard -i` from the project root.
 Edited Sass files will automagically compile to CSS and reload in the browser (although you may need to reload the browser once to connect to the livereload server).
-To stop the guard and livereload processes, hit `^c` (control + c).
+To stop the guard and livereload processes, hit `^d` (control + d).

 ## Contributions